neurodata/ndpull/README.md

 # ndpull

 Python 3 command line program to download data from NeuroData.
-Can download a full stack of data or specify limits.
+Can download a full stack of data or with specific limits.
 View available data at [ndwebtools](https://ndwebtools.neurodata.io/) or [neurodata.io](https://neurodata.io/)

 ## Install

-### From PyPI

-1. `pip install ndpull`

 ### From github (latest development version)